Frequently asked questions

 Can I be sued for making a complaint?

-You should bear in mind, however, that making a complaint may alter your relationship with your solicitor.
+You should bear in mind, however, that making a complaint may alter your relationship with your practitioner.
 To help matters, make sure your complaint is accurate and keep it about the practitioner’s conduct, not the practitioner personally.
-The Commission will do what it can to make sure your relationship with your solicitor remains professional and respectful.
+The Commission will do what it can to make sure your relationship with your practitioner remains professional and respectful.

 You may have to pay your legal practitioner any money you owe him or her before you are able to obtain your file.
 You might also incur additional expense if you hire a new practitioner as they will need to read your file to get up to speed and may charge you for the time this takes.
 You might want to consider seeking independent legal advice before making a decision.

-Can I get my paperwork back if I change solicitor?
+Can I get my paperwork back if I change practitioner?